How To Make Your Own Tempeh Starter and Making Tempeh With Other Grains

 - Slices of tempeh can also be marinated and then deep fried until crispy.
 Makes a good snack.

-- A totally versatile ingredient for cooking!
+- Tempeh is indeed a very versatile ingredient for cooking!

 |Serving size: 100g|